josephhilby/HackPlusPlus/docs/06_memory.md

 |              `10` | Keyboard / invalid | only `0x6000` is valid |
 |              `11` | Invalid            | unused                 |

 > Note: The Hack spec treats `0x6000` as keyboard and does not define behavior for addresses above it.
 This implementation returns `0` on reads and ignores writes for out-of-range addresses.

----
+This allows a simplistic binary addressing of RAM `0b0xxxxxxxxxxxxxx`, Screen `0b10xxxxxxxxxxxxx`, and Keyboard `0b110000000000000`.

 ## Read and Write Routing